 Holding the chicken wire in place we carefully ‘spooned’ the Hypertufa down between the two boxes.
 We found poking it down with a piece of wood made it easier to ensure that there were no air pockets or bubbles.
 And we made sure that the wire was well bedded into the hypertufa mix.
 This makes sure we wouldn’t have any showing on the outside of the finished article!

 When we had filled the sides and levelled the top, we weighted the inner box down with bricks.
 It was left overnight for the whole caboodle to set.

 The next day we deconstructed the inner box and took the outside wooden box apart to reveal our new planter

-At this point the Hypertufa mix is set but not hard.
+At this point, the Hypertufa mix is set but not hard.
 You can brush the sides lightly over and shape the edges or even carve into it if you want.
 You must do this within the first 24 hours otherwise it becomes too hard to do by hand.
 The planter will be completely hardened off after 7 days.

 The New Planting Trough

-This was our first attempt at using this method to make a plant container.
+This photo is of our first attempt at using this method to make a plant container.
 We were thrilled at the way it turned out.
 It’s the perfect size for our purposes, and it should weather down nicely.
 The Trough is totally in keeping with the style of our garden.
 It is now in position above the Bug Hotel we have made – you can read How to make a Bug Hotel here

 Creating Hypertufa Planters – Do you want to know more?

 Once you start making Hypertufa you will want to make other plant containers ……Tall, Short, Round, Square, you name it!
 You will want to have a go.
 For a really detailed guide to the whole process of creating Hypertufa planters, we have put together a step-by-step photo guide for making and finishing them.
 You can find out more by going HERE or CLICK on the image below